 NFL rumors: Raiders eyeing Jimmy Garoppolo as possible Derek Carr replacement

-Report: Raiders researching Jimmy G, Brady as Carr replacements originally appeared on NBC Sports Bayarea
+Report: Raiders researching Jimmy G, Brady as Carr replacements originally appeared on NBC Sports Boston

 The Raiders could turn to not one, not two, but three former Josh McDaniels quarterbacks in their effort to replace Derek Carr next season.